ryjen/libcoda-db/README.md

 /* insert a  user (INSERT INTO ...) */
 insert_query query(&testdb, "users", {"id", "first_name", "last_name"});

-/* bind the values to the columns.
-TODO: named parameter binding */ query.bind_all(4321, "dave", "patterson");
+/* bind the values to the columns by index */ query.bind_all(4321, "dave", "patterson");

 if (!query.execute())